-- 1.22.1 A network of attractive parks, open spaces, wildlife and Green Belt is one of Redbridge's strengths, providing leisure and recreational opportunities and varied habitats, making an important contribution to the quality of life of its residents. - 1.22.2 About one third of the borough is designated Green Belt, and around 48% of the borough is green space.
+- 1.21.1 A network of attractive parks, open spaces, wildlife and Green Belt is one of Redbridge's strengths, providing leisure and recreational opportunities and varied habitats, making an important contribution to the quality of life of its residents. - 1.21.2 About one third of the borough is designated Green Belt, and around 48% of the borough is green space.
 Epping Forest and the valley of the River Roding provide highly important green corridors running from north to south.
-Epping Forest is designated as a Natura 2000 site.
+Epping Forest is designated as a Natura 2000 site, whilst Hainault Forest Country Park is of regional importance in supporting breeding populations of a range of priority species.

-1.23 Quality of the Environment
+1.22 Quality of the Environment

-1.23.1 Integral to the Council's ambitions for growth is the need to ensure that new development is of the highest quality respecting local character and heritage.
+1.22.1 Integral to the Council's ambitions for growth is the need to ensure that new development is of the highest quality respecting local character and heritage.
 Redbridge has many attractive and historic neighbourhoods (including Wanstead, Snaresbrook, Aldersbrook, Woodford Green and Woodford Bridge).
 There are over 200 statutory listed buildings, 200 locally listed buildings and 16 conservation areas, which contribute greatly to the attractiveness of the borough.
 Growth and change must respect the character and distinctiveness of Redbridge's special and valued places.